MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/active-directory/duplicate-attributes-prevent-dirsync.md

 2. Connect to Microsoft 365 by using the Azure Active Directory module for Windows PowerShell.
 To do this, follow these steps:
    1. Click **Start**, click **All Programs**, click **Microsoft Entra ID**, and then click **Azure Active Directory module for Windows PowerShell**.
-   2. Type the following commands in the order in which they are presented, and press Enter after each command:
+   2. Type the following commands in the order in which they're presented, and press Enter after each command:

       ```powershell
       $cred = get-credential